GoyoStach/goyo-shop-next-app/README.md

     - [ ] Page with categories
     - [ ] Single page product
         - [x] Infos regarding the product.
-        - [ ] Loading squeleton for product
+        - [x] Loading squeleton for product
-        - [ ] Caroussel of images that will swap the main one.
+        - [ ] Caroussel of images that will swap the main one. ( Embla carroussel is really good )
-        - [ ] See more
+        - [ ] See more similar product.

 - [ ] Cart component